 The snowboard scene is experiencing a major shakeup right now.

-Some marquee events like the Burton U.S. Open and Dew Tour no longer are around.
+Some marquee events like the Burton U.S. Open and Dew Tour are no longer around.
 X Games remains one of the sport’s crown jewels but is an invite-only event with small field sizes, and plans to shift to a team-based, season-long league format in 2027.
-Meanwhile, Shaun White’s new venture, The Snow League, got underway in March and debuted a unique competition format, which included a head-to-head knockout bracket in place of a traditional final.
+Meanwhile, Shaun White’s new venture, The Snow League, got underway last year and debuted a unique competition format, which included a head-to-head knockout bracket in place of a traditional final.

 The FIS World Cup circuit — which includes the prestigious Laax Open, as well as the U.S. Grand Prix events — is still around and operating under a traditional format, but it’s clear overall that the contest scene is about to look a lot different than it did four years ago.